When is Eid al-Fitr?

 As the date of Eid depends on the sighting of the moon, there may be variations in the exact date that is celebrated around the world.
 The announcement of the exact dates of Eid Al-Fitr may not happen until close to the start of Ramadan.

-For a list of holidays per day over the period of Eid al-Fitr, please check our full list of 2017 Eid al-Fitr holidays by day.
+For a full up to date list of holidays per day over the period of Eid al-Fitr, please check our list of 2018 Eid al-Fitr holidays by day.

 'Sawm', which is fasting during the holy month of Ramadan is one of the five pillars of Islam.
 Muslims believe that it was during the month of Ramadan that the text of the Qur'an was revealed to the Prophet Muhammad.